 A certificate signing request (CSR) is a block of encoded text that you provide to a Certificate Authority (CA) to apply for a TLS/SSL certificate.
 The CSR is an important step in the process of a user obtaining a digital certificate and is most often generated on the server where you will install the certificate.
 While submitting a (CSR) during the certificate enrollment process, you’ll need to provide information that will be included in the certificate such as the organization name, common name (domain name), locality, and country.
 The CSR also contains the public key that will be included in your certificate and is signed with the corresponding private key.

-Behind-the-scenes details for CSRs
+Behind-the-scenes details for certificate signing requests (CSRs)

 For those who use the Public Key Cryptography Standards 10 (PKCS10) Certification Request Standard, one of the most common standards for certificate signing requests, users must provide an unsigned copy of their digital certificate to the CA. They can initiate this process by generating a CSR using cPanel, Exchange, IIS, Java Keytool, or OpenSSL.
 These methods generally create CSRs in the Base-64 based PEM format, which means there is a X.509 certificate encoded in text using the Base-64 encoding scheme.